Fashion Design Tools and Techniques: From Sketching to Mathematical Applications

 Modern fashion drawing progressively incorporate digital techniques:

-use pressure sensitivity to create vary line weights and textures.
+- Tablet techniques use pressure sensitivity to create vary line weights and textures.

 Develop your fashion drawing style